-Each cottage features screened porches, hand-carved doors, outdoor showers and a bottomless jar of fresh chocolate chip cookies for my fellow sweet-tooth travelers.
-Foodies can rejoice in its three restaurants (and two pools) at Mare restaurant with wood-burning oven for terrific pizzas, beachfront Gauguin Grill for fresh seafood and Auntie Luba’s Kitchen for local flavor.
+Each cottage features screened porches, hand-carved doors, outdoor showers, and a bottomless jar of fresh chocolate chip cookies for my fellow sweet-tooth travelers.
+Foodies can rejoice in its three restaurants (and two pools) at Mare restaurant with a wood-burning oven for terrific pizzas, beachfront Gauguin Grill for fresh seafood, and Auntie Luba’s Kitchen for local flavor.

 After all, Coppola himself was so enamored by the property (and the nearby Placencia beach town), that he bought it in 1999 and transformed it into the perfect getaway for affluent travelers and other celebrities.
 The entire resort was refurbished just last year and the family makes regular jaunts.
 In fact, guests can take out Roman Coppola’s private, vintage Chris Craft boat, which JFK himself once rode.
 Venture into the Belize Barrier Reef Reserve System by private charter to snorkel and swim with friendly locals like sharks, eagle rays, and sea turtles.

 Over in the Cayo District, you’ll find a second Hideaway: the 21-acre Blancaneaux Lodge set within the Mountain Pine Ridge Forest Reserve alongside steep ravines, crashing waterfalls, and the fast-flowing Privassion River.
 The 20-room, eco-resort boasts rustic-chic cabanas and villas set far apart from each other, an outdoor spa with a focus on Thai treatments, and an always refreshing thermal pool.
 Besides being enveloped in nature to inspire even the toughest writer’s block, guests on-site can enjoy farm-to-table eats from the 3-acre organic garden for just-plucked ingredients.